 Air Quality Reporting Through a Huge Wildfire: The Challenging Reality

 In addition to the usual delays and coverage issues associated with station-only reporting methods, station sensors themselves can become damaged during a wildfire outbreak, causing them to fail to report accurately or not to report at all.
-During a blackout, station sensors will also stop reporting information altogether.
+During a blackout, station sensors will stop reporting information altogether.

 How Does BreezoMeter Report Accurately When Sensors are Down?